 It is the policy of MASH to ensure Certified Sober Homes and stakeholders grievances are handled respectfully, appropriately, and professionally.

-The Formal Grievance Procedure includes but is not limited to the investigation, validation, and recommendation of the Grievance Committee as to the standing of the Certified Sober Homes and sanctions and/or disqualification of their certification.
+The Formal Grievance Procedure includes, but is not limited to the investigation, validation of compliant, and recommendation of the Grievance Committee as to the standing of the Certified Sober Homes, recommendations and/or disqualification of their sober home certification.